ricardosouzamorais/customers-app/README.md

 ### For Testing

 The H2 is used for testing purposes and is automatically loaded due to Spring `@DataJpaTest` annotation.

+### Database location

+In case want to override the database file, please, copy the new file to [microservice/src/main/resources/database/db-refactor.sql](microservice/src/main/resources/database), beforing [running the build for the backend](#building-1), but make sure to keep its name, ***customers.db***.

 <br/><hr/>